SAP-samples/teched2022-AP260/exercises/ex3/README.md

       await token.redeem(tokenId);
       expect(await token.isAvailable(tokenId)).to.equal(false);

       await expect(token.connect(firstAccount).transferFrom(address1, address2, tokenId)).to.be.revertedWith(
          "TICKET: ticket has already been used."
        );
     });
 ```

 Running the tests right now will fail the second test, as we have not yet implemented the non-transferability feature.
-Let's change the transfer method of our smart contract.
-Add the following which overrides the built-in transfer method and adds another check:
+Let's modify the transfer method of our smart contract.
+Therefore, add the function `_transfer` to override the built-in OpenZeppelin transfer method.
+This methode adds a check if the ticket is already used:

 ```solidity
     function _transfer(